Meta-AF: Meta-Learning for Adaptive Filters: Equalization Ablation

 \subsection{Experimental Design}

-We compare our Meta-EQ approach to LMS, NLMS, and RLS for the task of performing frequency equalization.
+We compare our Meta-EQ approach to LMS, RMSProp, NLMS, and D-RLS on the task of frequency equalization.
 Additionally, we ablate the equalization filtering mechanics for two cases: constrained and unconstrained filters (optimizee architecture modifications).
-In the constrained case, we set $h_{\theta}$ to use standard OLS.
-However, in the unconstrained case, we set $h_{\theta}$ to use aliased OLS where $\mathbf{Z}_w=\I_K$.
-We are interested test if we can implicitly learn constraint-aware update rules without the need of explicit anti-aliasing.
-We train a new $g_\phi$ for each case~(no tuning) and tune all baselines for each case.
+In the constrained case, we set $h_{\btheta}$ to use standard OLS.
+However, in the unconstrained case, we set $h_{\btheta}$ to use aliased OLS where $\mathbf{Z}_w=\I_K$.
+This comparison lets us test if Meta-EQ is automatically learning constraint-aware update rules.
+We train a new $g_\bphi$ for each case~(no separate tuning) and tune all baselines for each case.

 We measure performance with signal $\operatorname{SNR}_d$, and system $\operatorname{SNR}_w$.
 We define these as